 We are a primary supplier of driveline components to General Motors Company (GM) for its full-size rear-wheel drive (RWD) light trucks, sport utility vehicles (SUV), and crossover vehicles manufactured in North America, supplying a significant portion of GM's rear axle and four-wheel drive and all-wheel drive (4WD/AWD) axle requirements for these vehicle platforms.
 We also supply GM with various products from our Metal Forming segment.
-Sales to GM were approximately 40% of our consolidated net sales in 2022, 37% in 2021, and 39% in 2020.
+Sales to GM were approximately 39% of our consolidated net sales in 2023, 40% in 2022, and 37% in 2021.

 We also supply driveline system products to Stellantis N.V.
-(Stellantis) for programs including the heavy-duty Ram full-size pickup trucks and its derivatives and the AWD Chrysler Pacifica.
+(Stellantis) for programs including the heavy-duty Ram full-size pickup trucks and its derivatives.
 In addition, we sell various products to Stellantis from our Metal Forming segment.
-Sales to Stellantis were approximately 18% of our consolidated net sales in 2022, and 19% in both 2021 and 2020.
+Sales to Stellantis were approximately 16% of our consolidated net sales in 2023, 18% in 2022 and 19% in 2021.

 We are also a supplier to Ford Motor Company (Ford) for driveline system products on certain vehicle programs including the Bronco Sport, Maverick, Edge, Escape and Lincoln Nautilus, and we also sell various products to Ford from our Metal Forming segment.
-Sales to Ford were approximately 12% of our consolidated net sales in 2022, 2021 and 2020.
+Sales to Ford were approximately 12% of our consolidated net sales in 2023, 2022 and 2021.